TaitoUnited/wordpress-template/README.md

 ## Upgrading WordPress

-Upgrade WordPress version in `wordpress/Dockerfile` and `wordpress/Dockerfile.build`.
-Merge the change to staging and make sure it works ok.
-Finally merge the change master.
+1) **local/dev**: Upgrade WordPress version in `wordpress/Dockerfile` and `wordpress/Dockerfile.build`.
+Push changes to `dev` branch.
+2) **staging**: Merge changes to staging, check that the version number has actually changed, and make sure that everything works ok.
+3) **prod**: Merge changes to master, check that the version number has actually changed, and make sure that everything works ok.

+TODO: How to upgrade plugins?
+Define all plugins in dockerfile?
+Autoupgrade in dockerfile?

 ## Local development